 Library cards are required for everyone to borrow materials.
 For students at the Lee and Harnett Main campuses, the student ID card is also the library card.
 Student IDs are made at the Lee and Harnett Libraries.
-At the Chatham Main Campus, IDs are made in the main building.
-Students should provide a copy of their registration schedule and/ or receipt as proof of enrollment at the time their ID is made.
+At the Chatham Main Campus, IDs are made in the Admissions Office of the main building.
+Students should provide a copy of their registration schedule and/or receipt as proof of enrollment at the time their ID is made.
 All students will need to register and activate their student ID for use as a library card at the library circulation desk.
 Students at the Chatham Main Campus should go to the reference desk at the Chatham Community Library to obtain a separate library card.
-Please let the Chatham library staff know that you are a CCCC student titles).
-The CCCC libraries do not charge late fines for overdue materials with the exception of reserve materials, which are \$1.00 per day if late.
-The replacement cost of the item is charged for items that have been lost.
-Charges may also be assessed for damaged materials.
-Grades, transcripts, and diplomas are held until the library record has been cleared.
-Circulation policies, loan periods, and late fines may vary at the Chatham Community Library.
+Please let the Chatham library staff know that you are a CCCC student.